hamzahxx/hamzahxx/README.md

 - 💬 Ask me about **javascrip, bootstrap, html, css, git, github**

-- ⚡ Fun fact **I will bore you to death with random science stuff**
+- ⚡ Fun fact **I will bore you to death with random did you know facts**

 <h3 align="left">Connect with me:</h3>
 <p align="left">